 - School Library Media Specialist

-Find more information on ORELA and register for a test here.
+Find more information on ORELA tests—including policies on retakes and scores—and register for a test on the ORELA website.

 The Praxis Series™ assessments provide educational tests and other services that states use as part of their teacher licensure and certification process.
 The Praxis I® tests measure basic academic skills, and the Praxis II® tests measure general and subject-specific knowledge and teaching skills.